raspberrypilearning/weather-station-guide/wind-vane.md

 - Directional-pad: Digital

-  The directional-pad is digital because the each direction button has only two states, on and off.
-Just like HIGH and LOW.
-In a driving game it would be like steering a car using the indicator stick, you would have full left and full right only.
+  The directional-pad is digital because the each direction button has only two states: on and off (just like HIGH and LOW).
+In a driving game, it would be like trying to steer a car using the indicator stick: you would have full left and full right only.
 It would be very tricky to control!

 Analogue and digital both have their place and often one works better for a particular task than the other.
-For a game like a flight simulator you would want analogue control to aim the plane, whereas for something simple like a jump, run and shoot platform game digital control is better.
+For a game like a flight simulator you would want analogue control to aim the plane, whereas for something simple like a jump, run and shoot platform game, digital control is better.

 ### Analogue to Digital Conversion

-So to recap then.
-The wind vane has a voltage going through it and this will vary according to which resistors are switched in and out by the reed switches and magnet.
-The challenge we face is being able to observe this analogue signal changing on a computer which is basically a digital machine.
+To recap: the wind vane has a voltage going through it and this will vary according to which resistors are switched in and out by the reed switches and magnet.
+The challenge we face is being able to observe this analogue signal changing on a computer which is a digital machine.

 ![](../../../images/adc_msop10.png)